anyscale/madewithml.github.io/docs/courses/mlops/git.md

     <img width="550" src="https://raw.githubusercontent.com/GokuMohandas/MadeWithML/main/images/mlops/git/log.png" style="border-radius: 7px;">
 </div>

-!!! note
-    Commit IDs are 40 characters long but we can represent them with the first few (seven digits is the default for a Git SHA).
+> Commit IDs are 40 characters long but we can represent them with the first few (seven digits is the default for a Git SHA).
 If there is ambiguity, Git will notify us and we can simply add more of the commit ID.

 ### Diff